-If you’re into massive street fairs and festivals, Portland is not for you.
-Yes the city has a lot of “street fairs” but they consist mostly of PG&E booths, solar panel salesmen, Century Link sales bros, save the elephant people, and we need more bike lane warriors.
-Oh and yeah local handmade art(and junk) and some food and stuff.
+Portland is not for you if you’re into massive street fairs and festivals.
+Yes, the city has a lot of “street fairs,” but they consist mostly of PG&E booths, solar panel salesmen, Century Link sales bros, save the elephant people, and we need more bike lane warriors.
+Oh, and yeah, local handmade art(and junk) and some food and stuff.
 Nothing and I mean nothing even close to like How Weird, Decompression, Hardly Strictly Bluegrass Festival, Super Hero Street Fair, Folsom Street Fair, Bay to Breakers, Fleet Week and so on.
-If you’re into those kind of things, this place will seem like a bunch extended yard sales with corporate sponsors.
-But there are a lot of smaller expensive things.
+If you’re into those kinds of things, this place will seem like a bunch of extended yard sales with corporate sponsors.
+But there are a lot of smaller, expensive things.
 Food festivals.
 It’s like beer or burger week every other week.

 41) Couples Always Break Up

 It’s true.
 This is the Valley Of Tears.
-It seems like everyone I meet that moved here with someone(myself included), broke up with their significant other shortly after.
+It seems like everyone I meet that moved here with someone(myself included) broke up with their significant other shortly after.
 When my girlfriend and I moved here, it wasn’t very long before we split.
-We’re still friends and I kitty sit for her every time she goes out of town so it’s not like a bad thing.
-But of course every single time someone ask me why I moved here, that is part of the story and I find out from many people that they had the exact same situation unfold.
+We’re still friends, and I kitty sit for her every time she goes out of town, so it’s not a bad thing.
+But of course, every time someone asks me why I moved here, that is part of the story, and I find out from many people that they had the same situation unfold.
 One person even said some call it the Valley of Tears and that couples who move here together are doomed.
 So, if you’re in a happy relationship, do not move here.
-As for The Valley of Tears, the drunk guy at a bar told me that Indians would send couples to the area to see if they survived and are meant to be together.
+As for The Valley of Tears, the drunk guy at a bar told me that Indians would send couples to the area to see if they survived and were meant to be together.
 Or something.
-I have searched many a times and can not find anything about local Indian lore on this but if you have info, please hit me up so I can add it.
+I have searched many times and can not find anything about local Indian lore on this, but if you have info, please hit me up so I can add it.
 If it is not true, it is for me and many others.

 42) Longer Summer Nights

 The sun stays out way too long here in the summer.
-I mean we’re talking sunsets after 9pm and dusk near 10pm.
-This is terrible and if you’re trying to be in bed by 9pm, like you should.
-This late night summer sun makes it really hard.
+We’re talking sunsets after 9 pm and dusk near 10 pm.
+This is terrible, and if you’re trying to be in bed by 9 pm like, you should.
+Unfortunately, this late-night summer sun and perfect t-shirt weather make it really hard.

 Portland International Airport is home to an F-15 fighter jet squadron known as the Red Hawks.
 They are loud and frequent.
-I personally love it but I know you, you will hate it.
-Read my full article for some awesome info.
+I love it, but I know you, you will hate it.
+Please read my full article for some excellent info.
 It was one of my favorites to research.

 44) Property Tax Is Really High!